Mohamed-Tamer-1/Mohamed-Tamer-1/README.md

 • SQL

-I'm eager to learn and grow in the fields of backend development and data analysis.
+I'm eager to learn and grow in the fields of Full-Stack Development and Data Analysis.
 Let's connect and collaborate on exciting projects!